SS Flying Enterprise: History

 By 2 January 1952, the USS John W. Weeks had arrived and relieved the merchant ships.
 The following day, the tug Turmoil arrived, guided by the searchlights from USS John W Weeks, but found it impossible to take the Flying Enterprise in tow.
 The tug's mate, Kenneth Dancy, was then transferred to the Flying Enterprise on 4 January, by which time the list had increased to 60 degrees.
 The ship was taken in tow on 5 January, when she was some 300 nmi from Falmouth, Cornwall.
 On 6 January, USS Willard Keith relieved the John W Weeks and the French tug Abeille 25 also joined the rescue effort.
 The tow line parted at 01:30 on 10 January, with Flying Enterprise 31 nmi south of The Lizard and 41 nmi from Falmouth.
 Later that day, the Turmoil was joined by the Trinity House vessel Satellite and the tugs Dexterous and Englishman.
 Carlsen and Dancy finally abandoned ship at 15:22 hrs and were picked up by Turmoil.
-The Flying Enterprise sank at 16:10 hrs to whistle, siren and foghorn salutes from the flotilla.
+The Flying Enterprise capsized and sank, stern first, at 16:10 hrs to whistle, siren and foghorn salutes from the flotilla.

 The salvage attempts were criticised as the ship might have been saved by heading for the nearest safe harbour, Cork, rather than Falmouth.

 A public house in Cork, Ireland is named the "Flying Enterprise" after the ship.

 Salvage

 In 1960, some $210,000 of the $800,000-worth of cargo was salvaged from Flying Enterprise by the Italian company Sorima.
 Under a confidentiality clause in the salvage contract, further details of the recovered cargo were not released.

 In 1976 author Bjarne Bekker published "Flying Enterprise & Kurt Carlsen" that told the life story of Carlsen and his efforts to save the Flying Enterprise.
 Carlsen was buried at sea at the Flying Enterprise's final resting place on 8 February 1990 after a journey to Japan in a safety box on SS Jutlandia.